Fincer/android_device_samsung_s5neolte_lineageOS/README.md

   - This is useful for partial patches

   - For instance, building only `Dialer` APK, run `mmm packages/apps/Dialer` in lineage source root dir

+### Init.d support

+No, do not use `/system/etc/init.d/` or look for such folders.
+Simply put your boot time scripts into `/etc/adb/service.d/` folder, set their owner to `root:root` and permission bits to `0700`.
+You may give less restrictive permissions at your own risk.
+Default owner of these scripts seems to be `root:shell`.
+You may use TWRP to set owner & permission information.

+Optionally, folder `/etc/adb/post-fs-data.d/` may be used, as well.